Complete Guide to the Endocannabinoid System

 - An “up” and excited psychoactive effect or a more “down” and relaxing effect associated with THC.

-CB2 receptors can be found most densely in the immune system but also on some neurons in the brain, gastrointestinal system, and peripheral nervous system (PNS).
+CB2 receptors can be found most densely in the immune system and on some neurons in the brain, gastrointestinal system, and peripheral nervous system (PNS).

-Research implicates CB2 receptors in various functions, including immune suppression, causing apoptosis (cell death), and the induction of cell movement and development.
+Research implicates CB2 receptors in various functions, including immune suppression, causing apoptosis (cell death), and cell movement and development induction.
 These findings could prove crucial for people with cancerous tumors and precancerous cells.

 Furthermore, CB2 receptor agonists (compounds that activate CB2 receptors) may have significant anti-inflammatory properties that can help treat pain and inflammation.
 Research has found that targeting CB2 receptors can be helpful for the treatment of autoimmune disorders and arthritis.

 The third component of the endocannabinoid system is enzymes that metabolize and break down cannabinoids and endocannabinoids.
-Two primary enzymes include fatty acid amide hydrolase (FAAH), which breaks down anandamide and THC, and monoacylglycerol lipase (MAGL), responsible for eliminating 2-AG.
+Two primary enzymes include fatty acid amide hydrolase (FAAH), which breaks down anandamide and THC, and monoacylglycerol lipase (MAGL), which eliminates 2-AG.

 These prevent dangerous endocannabinoids and phytocannabinoids from building up in the body.
 And yes, the levels of these cannabinoids can be hazardous because the ECS is all about achieving the right balance.